WanPgui/ChatBot_Summative/README.md

 * Originally trained using `t5-small`.
 * Upgraded to `t5-base` for better coherence.
-* Iteratively tuned for lower coherence score (<2.0).
+* Iteratively tuned for lower coherence score (<3.5).
-* Enhanced with BLEU, ROUGE, BERTScore metrics.
+* Enhanced with BLEU, ROUGE, and BERTScore metrics.
 * Added training history saving, checkpoints, and UI.

 ---